Fortellis-Dev/backend-starter-seed/README.md

 backend-starter-seed
 =======================

+This repo and sample code helps the back-end (node.js express server) securely communiate with Fortellis platform using the API key.

 Boiler-plate for nodejs back-end application to integrate with [Fortellis](https://developer.fortellis.io/).
 This seed comes with an /appointments route which fetches the list of appointments from [Appointments API](https://developer.fortellis.io/api-reference/vehicle-service/appointment-api)